harmavr/Stratego-Game/README.md

-# Stratego Ice vs Fire
+# Stratego Game

-Implemented the game Stratego Ice vs Fire using the MVC (Model-View-Controller) architectural pattern.
+Implemented a variation of the classic game Stratego using the Java language
-Used language: Java